 - You can add constraints via copy-paste in Advanced Mode

-- If you are dealing with the integration testing, we often recommend decreasing the level of detail – in other words, do not merge all parameters & values from multiple plans, but instead reevaluate which are the crucial ones from the integration perspective and abstract the rest.
+- If you are dealing with the integration testing, we often recommend decreasing the level of detail – in other words, do not merge all parameters & values from multiple models, but instead reevaluate which are the crucial ones from the integration perspective and abstract the rest.